dombrant/random/README.md

 ## Contributors
 **Dominic Brant**.

-[Follow me on Twitter](https://twitter.com/dombrant), and feel free to let me know if you have any thoughts/suggestions/problems.
+[Follow me on Twitter](https://twitter.com/dombrant).
+If you have any thoughts/suggestions/problems, feel free to open an issue or Tweet me.

 ## License
 MIT© [Dominic Brant](http://dombrant.com)